top of page

 Project Reflection

-This was my first year working on Experience Studio and I had a lot of fun learning and experimenting with UX fundamentals.
+This was my first year working on Experience Studio, and I had a lot of fun learning and experimenting with UX fundamentals.
 We had a lot of freedom when it came to designing and choosing the solution for our project prompt.
-I never knew that so much research went into designing, I’ve learned firsthand that without research to back up our designs, our design wouldn't be successful.
-We researched, sketched, and finally created our hi-fi’s.
-I worked with the group that helped plan and create the homepage, although we all helped each other in designing in editing my group was in charge of coming up with the foundation plan for the homepage.
-I have a clearer understanding of the UX process and I hope I can get better at following this process for my future projects.
+I never knew that so much research went into designing.
+I’ve learned firsthand that without research to back up our designs, our designs wouldn't be successful.
+We researched, sketched, and finally created our hi-fis.
+I worked with the group that helped plan and create the homepage, although we all helped each other in designing in editing.
+My group was in charge of coming up with the foundation plan for the homepage.
+I have a clearer understanding of the UX process, and I hope I can get better at following this process for my future projects.
 I am so thankful for this opportunity that our sponsors gave us; hopefully, I can work with them again.

 Contributions

 On this project, we worked as a team hence no part was done more by a certain individual.
-However; initial drafts and research for the calendar and home page was done by Damaris Adeniji, Claire O’Malley, and Myself.
+However, initial drafts and research for the calendar and home page were done by Damaris Adeniji, Claire O’Malley, and me.